dvhar/aiproject/README.md

 The output uses sigmoid because the output is yes/no, so it needs a function that goes from 0 to 1

-**Loss function and optimizer function:**

-I found that mean squared error works well, and so does the adam optimizer.

 **Data cleaning:**

-The original data file is big enough that I could discard a lot of junk, so I used SQL to select only the rows that don't have any null values, and arranged them in a way that puts all the inputs on the left and outputs on the right for easy array slicing.
+There were a ton of null values in the data, so I used SQL to make a new file and cut out all the rows that were causing trouble.

 It gets much better accuracy when a neural net is specific to one city than when it's train on all of them, so I created a csv file with just Albury.
 Another option would be to add 36 yes-no columns for the 36 different cities.